Leadership Motivation - How Coaching helps?

 Before we get to the coaching role, it is important to clarify why motivation of leaders is key:

-• Leading by example: a motivated leader inspires and encourages his team.
-If the leader is enthusiastic and committed, this will have a positive effect on the attitude of subordinates.
+• Leading by example: the motivated leader inspires and encourages his team.
+If the leader is enthusiastic and committed, this will have a positive effect on the attitude of the subordinates.

 • Performance: high motivation levels lead to better leadership performance.
 A motivated leader solves problems, makes decisions and achieves goals more effectively.